eryzhkov/etl-engine/extract-data-service/README.md

 The status is used by EMS to monitor available instances and to decide which one is more suitable to run the next ETL-process.

+The configuration parameters to manage reporting are:
+- eds.status-reporting.enabled - enables/disables the status reporting,
+- eds.status-reporting.initial-delay-ms - initial delay before status reporting starts,
+- eds.status-reporting.fixed-rate-ms - the rate of the status reporting.